trilinos/Trilinos/TrilinosBuildQuickRef.rst

    NOTE: The above command will tar up *everything* in the source tree (except for files explicitly excluded in the CMakeLists.txt files) so make sure that you start with a totally clean source tree before you do this.
-Or, you could build Doxygen documentation first and then tar up <Project> and that would give you the source with Doxygen documentation.
+Or, you could build Doxygen documentation first and then tar up Trilinos and that would give you the source with Doxygen documentation.

    NOTE: You can control what gets put into the tarball by setting the cache